FlipEnergy/redesigned-garbanzo/README.md

 Tear down with
 `docker-compose down`

 Alternatively, thanks to pipenv, you can also just develop locally without docker if you prefer.
 You will need to ensure you have python3.8 and pipenv installed.
 Then `cd` to the src directory and run a `pipenv sync` to install the dependent packages to the virtualenv.
 Once the virtualenv is setup, you can make a shell in it with `pipenv shell` to source it.
 Make sure set the proper environment variables to pass the postgres creds to flask and run the migrations against the postgres DB using.
-In the pipenv shell, you can migrate by running `flask db migrate && flask db upgrade`.
+In the pipenv shell, you can migrate by running `flask db upgrade`.

 ## Deploy to K8s
 I chose to make a helm chart for the app to deploy it to k8s because it was the simplest option in my mind.
 Currently, the chart lives in the repo and use it locally rather than packaged.
 Currently, the artifact that we wish to deploy to k8s is the docker image of the app but ideally, I would make it so the helm chart package be the actual artifact we deploy because it would pin not only the image version in it, but also the chart's version too.